-A renowned American Novelist, playwright, and essayist, Carson McCullers, was born on the 19th of February in 1917 in Georgia, the United States.
-She was a precocious daughter of Lamar Smith, a jeweler by profession, while her mother, Marguerite Waters, was a homemaker.
-Carson shared the aesthetic and unique creative abilities of her parents from a very young age; she took piano lessons when she was five.
+Carson McCullers was a renowned American Novelist, playwright, and essayist.
+She was born on the 19th of February in 1917 in Georgia, the United States, to Lamar Smith, a jeweler by profession, and her mother, Marguerite Waters, was a homemaker.
+Carson shared the aesthetic and unique creative abilities of her parents from a very young age.
+She also took piano lessons when she was five.
 Later, after recognizing her unique writing abilities, her father gifted Carson a typewriter to sharpen her skills further.
 Her interest in literature, therefore, won an incentive at such a young age which became a reason for her popularity.

-Equipped with musical and literary talent, Carson graduated from Columbus High School, at seventeen and went on to attend the prestigious, Julliard School of Music, in New York City.
+Carson was gifted with musical and literary talent.
+She graduated from Columbus High School at seventeen and went on to attend the prestigious Julliard School of Music in New York City.
 However, her deteriorating health prevented her from attending regular classes.
-To support herself, she took up various odd jobs, including that of a dog walker and a waitress, but she never let her writing passion witness a decline, for she used to take night classes and pursue writing.
-After passing the traumatic periods of illness, she abandoned music and pursued the writing career, her lifelong obsession.
-For this, she attended night classes at Columbia University, where she learned writing technicalities, paving her way for future publications.
+To support herself, she took up various odd jobs, including that of a dog walker and a waitress, but she never let her writing passion witness a decline.
+Carson would take night classes and pursue writing.
+After passing the traumatic periods of illness, she abandoned music and pursued her writing career, which had been her lifelong focus.
+In order to achieve her dream, Carson attended night classes at Columbia University, where she learned writing technicalities, paving her way for future publications.

-Carson married Reeves McCullers, an aspirating writer, and an ex-soldier in September 1937.
-They began their married life in North Carolina where both supported each other in literary pursuits.
-Despite sharing similar literary traits, they failed to develop a lasting union and divorced each other in 1941.
-They remarried in 1945 yet three years later, they underwent severe depression, while Carson had a failed attempt at suicide.
+Carson married Reeves McCullers, an aspirating writer, and an ex-soldier, in September 1937.
+They settled in North Carolina after the marriage, where both supported each other in literary pursuits.
+Despite sharing similar literary traits, they failed to develop a lasting union and divorced in 1941.
+They remarried in 1945, yet three years later, they underwent severe depression.
+Carson had a failed attempt at suicide.
 However, in 1953, Reeve killed himself with an overdose of sleeping pills.

-McCullers’s life suffered a series of illnesses; aged fifteen, she suffered from rheumatic fever which resulted in heart disease.
-Later, in her youth, she suffered from fatal strokes, leaving her devastated.
-After combating illness, she died on the 29th of September in 1967 and was buried in Oak Hill Cemetery.
+Carson had constantly suffered a series of illnesses, especially since aged fifteen.
+Later in life, she suffered from rheumatic fever, which resulted in heart disease.
+Carson also suffered from fatal strokes, leaving her devastated.
+After combating illness, she died on the 29th of September in 1967 and is buried in Oak Hill Cemetery.

 Some Important Facts about Her

-- Although she produces many masterpieces, she earned glory for her work, The Heart is a Lonely Hunter, which brought her commercial success.
+- Although she produced many masterpieces, she earned glory for her work, and The Heart is a Lonely Hunter, which brought her commercial success.

 - Fyodor Dostoyevsky and Leo Tolstoy, two Russian giants, were her lifelong passions and sources of inspiration.

-Carson McCullers is well-known for trying various styles in her writings.
-However, one style that is evident in almost all of her works is realism; her favorite style in novels.
+Carson is well-known for trying various styles in her writings.
+However, one style that is evident in almost all of her works is realism, her favorite style in novels.
 To make her work enjoyable and worth reading, she has used literary devices and techniques like intertextuality, exaggeration, paradox, irony, and symbolism.
-She has also incorporated the elements of Southern gothic style in some of her novels which allowed her to touch various social issues such as murder, impotence, sexuality, and infidelity.
+She has also incorporated the elements of Southern Gothic style in some of her novels, which allowed her to touch various social issues such as murder, impotence, sexuality, and infidelity.
 The major themes in her writings are solitude, unrequited love, pain, loss of innocence, and life.